prp0x80/semantic_to_sql/README.md

 ### Setup
 You will need to add a `.env` file with:
 * `DEFAULT_DATASET` - the BigQuery dataset you want to run queries on
-* `SERVICE_ACCOUNT_JSON` - the JSON key for the BigQuery service account that has permissions to run jobs
+* `SERVICE_ACCOUNT_JSON_PATH` - path to the JSON key file for the BigQuery service account that has permissions to run jobs
 * `MAX_RESULTS` - limit the number of rows to fetch

 Install dependencies with poetry: